Reader opinion: Christmas not always the ‘most wonderful time of the year’

 2 Corinthians 1:3 "Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God."

-Lake Cyrus resident, Epilepsy Foundation Alabama Community Engagement Board member and Epilepsy Foundation awareness ambassador
+Submitted by Leah Deason, Lake Cyrus resident, Epilepsy Foundation Alabama Community Engagement Board member and Epilepsy Foundation awareness ambassador.